SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-If the value returned is not ``None``, it is assigned to the **item pattern**, the program executes the code block, and then continues execution at the beginning of the next loop.
+If the value returned is not ``None``, it is assigned to the **item pattern**, the program executes the code block, and then continues execution at the beginning of the loop.
-Otherwise, the program does not perform assignmert or execute the code block, and it is finished executing the for-each statement.
+Otherwise, the program does not perform assignment or execute the code block, and it is finished executing the statement.

 ..
 TR: Are the above method calls correct?
    I've determined this information be looking at the declarations in the REPL